pgeerkens/PGSolutions.BetterRibbon/README.md

 Also included:

 1. VBA Source Exporter that unloads all VBA code for an MS-Excel or MS-Access project to a directory sibling to the workbook/database;
  named either eponymously with the suffix VBA or *.\src*.
+A great time saver for managing VBA code in source control.
+There is a Ribbon Group in the Add-In with three controls accessing this functionality:

+ - A **Toggle** between use of the directory *'\src* and a directory eponymouswith the workbook/database name.
+ - A **Selected Projects** (Action)Button for exporting VBA code from a directory of projects.
+ - A **Current Workbook** (Action)Button that immediately exports the VBA code from the current workbook.

 1. External Links Analyzer that collects details on all External Links in a list of Workbooks, and reports them to three worksheets in the current worlkbook: *Links Analysis*, *Externally Linked Files List*, and *Parsing Failures*.